-Our mission is not only to heal the wounds of torture, but to stop its practice worldwide.
+Our mission is to heal the wounds of torture on individuals, their families and their communities, and to stop torture worldwide.
 Through our work in Washington D.C., we give voice to people who were purposefully silenced by the perpetrators of torture.
 Join CVT and work to end torture by signing up today for our email updates and alerts.

 Honoring Survivors June 26

 In commemoration of the International Day in Support of Victims of Torture, CVT, in partnership with the Human Rights Institute at Georgetown Law and the Humphrey School of Public Affairs at the University of Minnesota, sponsored a symposium (video) on “Torture is a Weapon Against Democracy: How the United States is Working to End Torture Globally” on June 26, 2013, at Georgetown Law.
 Click here for the full agenda and speaker bios and here for photos.

 Senator Patrick Leahy of Vermont received the annual Eclipse Award for his leadership in the protection of refugees, promotion of human rights, prevention of torture, and efforts to ensure survivors of torture have access to rehabilitative care.
 Following the presentation of the award, Senator Leahy gave remarks.